moby/moby/docs/man/docker-run.1.md

 the operator can use the **--expose** option with **docker run**, or 3) the container can be started with the **--link**.

-**-m**, **-memory**=*memory-limit*
-   Allows you to constrain the memory available to a container.
-If the host supports swap memory, then the -m memory setting can be larger than physical RAM.
-If a limit of 0 is specified, the container's memory is not limited.
-The actual limit may be rounded up to a multiple of the operating system's page size, if it is not already.
-The memory limit should be formatted as follows:
-`<number><optional unit>`, where unit = b, k, m or g.

-**-P**, **-publish-all**=*true*|*false*
-   When set to true publish all exposed ports to the host interfaces.
-The default is false.
-If the operator uses -P (or -p) then Docker will make the exposed port accessible on the host and the ports will be available to any client that can reach the host.
-To find the map between the host ports and the exposed ports, use **docker port**.

-**-p**, **-publish**=[]
-   Publish a container's port to the host (format: ip:hostPort:containerPort |
-ip::containerPort | hostPort:containerPort) (use **docker port** to see the
-actual mapping)

 **-h**, **-hostname**=*hostname*
    Sets the container host name that is available inside the container.

 **-i**, **-interactive**=*true*|*false*
    When set to true, keep stdin open even if not attached.
 The default is false.

 **--link**=*name*:*alias*
    Add link to another container.
 The format is name:alias.
 If the operator